 In an effort to make the Zoo a more dynamic and interactive space for its guests, Utah’s Hogle Zoo has commissioned several works of art found on Zoo grounds.
 These works range from realistic to whimsical, but all create an opportunity for our visitors to interact with, climb on and under and provide great photo opportunities.
 It is the rare guest that doesn’t go home with at least a photo or two of one of our sculptures.
 As you walk around the Zoo we hope you will enjoys these amazing creations.
 Check out the list below of our major commissioned public works of art.

-This life size bronze tiger and cub weree created by local artist, Dolores Shelledy for the opening of Asian Highlands, which opened in the spring of 2006.
+This life size bronze tiger and cub were created by local artist Dolores Shelledy for the opening of Asian Highlands, which opened in the spring of 2006.
 This tiger and cub can be found in a shady alcove of Asian Highlands.

-This life size bronze rhino was created by local artist, Dolores Shelledy was one of the first pieces of art acquired by the Zoo and has been on ground for decades.
+This life-sized bronze rhino was created by local artist Dolores Shelledy, one of the first pieces of art acquired by the Zoo, has been on ground for decades.
 This popular sculpture can be found across the path from the rhino exhibit.

-This bronze elephant bust was commissioned for the commemoration of the Zoo’s 60 year anniversary and the donation of the land for the Zoo by the Hogle Family.
-It was created by sculptor, John B. Mortensen and was dedicated on July 31, 1991.
+This bronze elephant bust was commissioned for the commemoration of the Zoo’s 60 year anniversary, and the donation of the land for the Zoo by the Hogle Family.
+It was created by sculptor John B. Mortensen, and dedicated on July 31, 1991.
 This sculpture is located on a cement column just past Twiga Terrace.